Be sure to read the page on Natural Remedies that can be used with or instead of what is below.

 - Convalescent Plasma.
 This is from blood donations from recovered patients and was hoped to provide antibodies to fight the disease.
 However, it is still experimental because we don’t know how long the protection is active and if there are potential side effects and because blood banks didn’t separate recovered plasma from merely vaccinated this probably not even available.
 If you want more, read what the Mayo Clinic advises.

 - Dexamethasone.
 This is a corticosteroid designed to reduce inflammation.
 An excess of immune system internally-generated inflammation can be a cause of severe viral disease symptoms.
 A review of 17 studies showed that steroids reduced mortality among severely ill covid-19 patients because they reduce runaway inflammation.
 See inhaled budesonide below.
 Steroid drugs increase the risk of developing a fungal infection that can complicate matters.
-Note, read above under “For respiratory distress” about using hydrogen peroxide in a nebulizer.
+Note, in the natural remedies document, read about using hydrogen peroxide in a nebulizer.
 (Effective, safe and no prescription needed.)
 Many nutritional supplements also reduce inflammation: Vitamin D, resveratrol, magnesium, garlic, zinc, aloe vera.

 - Inhaled steroid, budesonide.
 This quote is from a Fortune magazine article: “Richard Bartlett, MD made waves in a July 2 interview that already has racked up 4.1 million views online.
 In the interview, Bartlett, who has practiced medicine for 28 years and was part of former Texas Gov. Rick Perry’s Health Disparities Task Force, boasted a 100% survival rate for his patients since March by using his treatment strategy, centered around an inhaled steroid called budesonide.”

-- Colchicine.This standard gout drug has shown promise for reducing complications and is being studied for covid-19.
+- Colchicine.This standard gout drug has shown promise for reducing complications and is being used and studied for covid-19.

 - Famotidine.
 This is a heartburn drug of the H2 blocker class.
 There has been some very weak evidence that it might improve covid-19 outcomes.
-However, I’m very leery of this one because another class of acid-blockers, Proton Pump Inhibitors seems to make matters worse.
+However, I’m very leery of this one because another class of acid-blockers, Proton Pump Inhibitors, seems to make matters worse.
 Those drugs block the stomach acid which is an important component of digestion and a defense against pathogens.